rajjitlai/BCA-5th-SEM-2024/NECB/Quiz-Project/ReadMe.md

     - python manage.py makemigrations
     - python manage.py migrate
     - python manage.py createsuperuser --username admin

+    Register the app in settings.py by adding this
+    - INSTALLED_APPS = [
+        'myApp'
+    ]

     Give a password and press enter
     Then register the sites in the admin.py, and an example is given below